 I hate to bring this to you, but Christmas is right upon us, peeps!
 I know, right?
 Where does the time go?
 I’m sure I’m not the only one to think that it is becoming increasingly difficult to buy Christmas presents for the ones around us, with so and so being allergic to this and that, and so and so buying only locally and fair trade.
 I’m sure a few of you have this lone traveler in your family for which it is impossible to find the right present because she is living out of a small backpack, and on top of that is a vegan.
 Fret not!
 I’ve made this handy gift guide for you!
+And here are the best gifts ideas for campers!
 Here’s what I think the best vegan-friendly presents are for all budgets this holiday season.

 I get asked pretty much daily what camera(s) I shoot my photos and videos with, so today I thought I would present you with an updated version of what is in my camera bag as a few things have changed since my last post.
 My approach hasn’t changed so much however: I still do not put so much importance in my camera equipment and tend to cheap out wherever possible because breaking sh*t is a favorite hobby of mine and I do believe good photography lies a lot more in the eye of the beholder rather than in whatever expensive piece of equipment you are gagging to show me with so much pride (hint: don’t).
 That being said, lately I’ve invested in a GoPro and a few other gadgets after shooting a lot of videos that all ended in the trash for being too shaky (cycling + filming = not awesome).
 So back by popular demand, here is what’s in my camera bag these days (I still don’t have a camera bag!)